-In recent years, KPN has recognized impairment of goodwill, tangible and intangible assets related to KPN's IT Solutions segment.
-Such impairment charges totaled EUR 314 million in the year ended 31 December 2012, relating to goodwill from IT Solutions (previously Corporate Market, and prior to that, Getronics), and EUR 298 million in the year ended 31 December 2011, relating to goodwill, tangible and other intangible assets from IT Solutions, in each case, triggered by persistent adverse market conditions in the ICT market, including fierce price pressure.
+In recent years, KPN has recognized impairment of goodwill, tangible and intangible assets related to KPN's Corporate Market segment.
+Such impairment charges totaled EUR 314 million in the year ended 31 December 2012, relating to goodwill from Corporate Market (previously Getronics), and EUR 298 million in the year ended 31 December 2011, relating to goodwill, tangible and other intangible assets from Corporate Market, in each case, triggered by persistent adverse market conditions in the ICT market, including fierce price pressure.